loopbackio/loopback.io/pages/en/lb2/readmes/loopback-connector-sqlite3.md

 ## Connector settings

-The connector can be configured using the following settings from the data source.
+Configure the connector with the following data source properties:

-* file: The path to the database file or `:memory:`
+* `file`: The path to the database file or `:memory:`
-* debug (default to false)
+* `debug`: Display debug information.
+Default is false.

 The SQLite3 connector uses [node-sqlite3](https://github.com/mapbox/node-sqlite3) as the driver.

-## Discovering Models

-The SQLite3 connector does not currently support discovery of models.

 ## Model definition for SQLite3